Reaxt/IRA/README.md

 A discord bot made for the art heaven server
 ## Making simple commands easily

-### Updating index.js and command layout
+~~### Updating index.js and command layout~~

-First, make sure to have your command added in the index.js in the folder you wish to have the command, (See shitpost index.js for a good example)
+~~First, make sure to have your command added in the index.js in the folder you wish to have the command, (See shitpost index.js for a good example)~~
+This process is now automated.
+Note that the filenames of commands must be in all lowercase due to input parsing.

 Second, make the new command file as whatever you refered to it in index.js, and use this layout
 ```